 Another technique that I use quite often is time-based tension.
-Setup a situation where it is clear that something will happen soon, preferably something undesired like the monster will show up, the person whose house your are breaking into will be home soon, anything that has a negative consequence.
+Setup a situation where it is clear that something will happen soon, preferably something undesired like the monster will show up, the person whose house you are trespassing in will be home soon, anything that has a negative consequence.
 Then create a task that takes a prescribed amount of time and ends with some skill roll.
 State that the task at hand will take X amount of time to complete.
-Then begin to make the player roll a series of luck, or some other rolls that they will begin to perceive as the roll that brings the undesired consequence.
+Then begin to make the player roll a series of luck or some other rolls that they will begin to perceive as the roll that brings the undesired consequence.
 If they make all the rolls then have them make the final skill roll to complete the task, if they do they have succeeded and can move on.
-If however they fail they either begin again or abandon the task.
-The repeated rolls will in fact bring the undesired consequence, which the players probably have figured out, and so as time goes on each roll brings more tension.
+If however, they fail they either begin again or abandon the task.
+The repeated rolls will, in fact, bring the undesired consequence, which the players probably have figured out, so as time goes on each roll brings more tension.
 A quick example would be this.
-"You attempt to open the mechanical safe in the cult leaders office, you can do that however it will take an hour for you to complete your task and require a successful mechanical repair roll."
-"OK, we do that" "OK, 15 minutes have passed give me a party luck roll", "passed", "Another 15 minutes pass give me a party luck roll", "passed, oh man this guys going to come back while we are here, hurry up and get that thing open", "Another 15 minutes pass give me a party luck roll", "Oh no we better make this roll, passed we have to hurry", "Another 15 minutes pass make me another party luck roll", "Oh no here we go, passed, thank goodness", "make me a mechanical repair roll", "failed, oh man lets get out of here before we get caught".
-Time based tension is great because it gets the players cheering for each other to accomplish the task and if they succeed it gives a feeling of relief and accomplishment.
+"You attempt to open the mechanical safe in the cult leader's office, you can do that however it will take an hour for you to complete your task and require a successful mechanical repair roll."
+"OK, we do that" "OK, 15 minutes have passed give me a party luck roll", "passed", "Another 15 minutes pass give me a party luck roll", "passed, oh man this guy is going to come back while we are here, hurry up and get that thing open", "Another 15 minutes pass give me a party luck roll", "Oh no we better make this roll, passed we have to hurry", "Another 15 minutes pass make me another party luck roll", "Oh no here we go, passed, thank goodness", "make me a mechanical repair roll", "failed, oh man lets get out of here before we get caught".
+Time-based tension is great because it gets the players cheering for each other to accomplish the task and if they succeed it gives a feeling of relief and accomplishment.